 We evaluate the realisability of our inventory on a case-by-case basis and make adjustments to our inventory provision based on our estimates of expected losses.
-We write-off any inventory that is approaching its "use-by" date and for which no further re-processing can be performed.
+We write off inventory that is approaching its "use-by" date and for which no further re-processing can be performed.
 We also consider recent trends in revenues for various inventory items and instances where the realisable value of inventory is likely to be less than its carrying value.
-At December 31, 2021 our allowance for slow moving and obsolete inventory was US\$12,063,000 which represents approximately 29.29% of gross inventory value.
-This compares with US\$9,781,000, or approximately 24.45% of gross inventory value, at December 31, 2020 and US\$6,716,000, or approximately 17.33% of gross inventory value, at December 31, 2019.
-In the event that the estimate of the provision required for slow moving and obsolete inventory was to increase or decrease by 2% of gross inventory, which would represent a reasonably likely range of outcomes, then a change in allowance of US\$824,000 at December 31, 2021 (2020: US\$800,000) (2019: US\$774,000) would result.
-For further information, refer to Note 17.
+Given the allowance is calculated on the basis of the actual inventory on hand at the particular balance sheet date, there were no material changes in estimates made during 2022, 2021 or 2020 which would have an impact on the carrying values of inventory during those periods, except as discussed below.
+At December 31, 2022 our allowance for slow moving and obsolete inventory was US\$16.3 million which represents approximately 42.0% of gross inventory value.
+At December 31, 2021 our allowance for slow moving and obsolete inventory value and at December 31, 2020 the provision was US\$9.8 million, or approximately 24.5% of gross inventory value.
+The estimated allowance for slow moving and obsolete inventory as a percentage of gross inventory has increased between 2022 and 2021 due to significant increases in the provision for the following categories of inventory: